-Daniel Pipes is president of the Middle East Forum and Taube distinguished visiting fellow at the Hoover Institution of Stanford University.
-His bi-weekly column appears regularly in the Jerusalem Post and other newspapers around the globe, including the Israel Hayom (Israel), La Razón (Spain), Liberal (Italy), National Post (Canada), and the Australian.
+Daniel Pipes is president of the Middle East Forum.
+His bi-weekly column appears regularly in the Washington Times and in newspapers around the globe, including the Israel Hayom (Israel), La Razón (Spain), Liberal (Italy), National Post (Canada), and the Australian.

-CBS Sunday Morning says he was "years ahead of the curve in identifying the threat of radical Islam."
-"Unnoticed by most Westerners," he wrote for example in 1995, "war has been unilaterally declared on Europe and the United States."
+CBS Sunday Morning says Daniel Pipes was "years ahead of the curve in identifying the threat of radical Islam."
+"Unnoticed by most Westerners," he wrote, for example, in 1995, "war has been unilaterally declared on Europe and the United States."
 The Boston Globe states that "If Pipes's admonitions had been heeded, there might never have been a 9/11."
 The Wall Street Journal calls Mr. Pipes "an authoritative commentator on the Middle East" and the Washington Post deems him both "a prominent conservative intellectual" and "perhaps the most prominent U.S. scholar on radical Islam."
 The Huffington Post recognizes him as "a renowned scholar on matters of extremist Islam."

 He received his A.B.
 (1971) and Ph.D.
 (1978) from Harvard University, both in history, and spent six years studying abroad, including three years in Egypt.
 Mr. Pipes speaks French, and reads Arabic and German.
-He has taught at the University of Chicago, Harvard University, the U.S. Naval War College, and the University of Chicago.
+He has taught at Harvard, Pepperdine, the U.S. Naval War College, and the University of Chicago.
 He has been affiliated with Princeton and Stanford universities.
 He served in various capacities in the U.S. government, including two presidentially-appointed positions, vice chairman of the Fulbright Board of Foreign Scholarships and board member of the U.S. Institute of Peace.
 He was director of the Foreign Policy Research Institute in 1986-93.

-Mr. Pipes frequently discusses current issues on television, appearing on such U.S. programs as ABC World News, Crossfire, Good Morning America, News-Hour with Jim Lehrer, Nightline, O'Reilly Factor, and The Today Show.
-He has appeared on leading television networks around the globe, including the BBC and Al-Jazeera, and has lectured in twenty-five countries.
-He has consulted on Middle Eastern topics for prominent financial, manufacturing, and service companies; law firms, bar associations, trade groups; agencies of the U.S. government; and law courts in the United States and Canada.
+Mr. Pipes discusses current issues on television on such U.S. programs as ABC World News, Crossfire, Good Morning America, News-Hour with Jim Lehrer, Nightline, O'Reilly Factor, and The Today Show.
+He has appeared on leading television networks around the globe, including the BBC and Al-Jazeera, and has lectured in 25 countries.
+He has publicly debated leading figures, including Noam Chomsky and Ken Livingstone.

-Three books concern Syria: Syria Beyond the Peace Process (1996), Damascus Courts the West (Washington Institute, 1991), and Greater Syria (Oxford University Press, 1990).
+Three books concern Syria: Syria Beyond the Peace Process (Washington Institute, 1996), Damascus Courts the West (Washington Institute, 1991), and Greater Syria (Oxford University Press, 1990).

 Conspiracy (Free Press 1997) establishes the importance of conspiracy theories in modern Europe and America.